department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/SCO & Entitlement UAT/conversation-guide_eligible.md

 1. On the application introduction screen, confirm that variation of the following alert appears at the top of the application and includes remaining entitlement:
 "You may not be eligible....Months you have left to use: XX months, XX days" (seen here: https://bahdigital.invisionapp.com/share/JHIAE4UVKA4#/screens/296040759)
 2. The applicant should scroll to the bottom of the screen and click the button to begin their application.
 3. The applicant will continue through the application and pre-fill information will be included as available on the "Applicant Information" screen.
-See "things to watch for" for the list of screens where we want to review entitlement information [TBD].
+4. On the "Program Details: Rogers STEM Scholarship eligibility summary" (Chapter 3) ensure that remaining entitlement is displayed in the "Your remaining education benefits" alert.

 #### Things to watch for:
-1. Pages to review "entitlement" information: TBD
+1. Pages to review "entitlement" information: Introduction screen, Chapter 3
 2. On the direct deposit screen, applicants who do not want to impact any current payments they are receiving can select "I don't want to use direct deposit"

 ### Third Task: Review & Submit Application